daved01/Adversarial_Examples_GANs/docs/_pages/02-1_Implementation-Overview.md

 - [`02_Fast-Basic-Iterative-Method.ipynb`](https://github.com/daved01/Adversarial_Examples/blob/master/02_Fast-Basic-Iterative-Method.ipynb)
 - [`03_Iterative-Least-Likely-Class-Method.ipynb`](https://github.com/daved01/Adversarial_Examples/blob/master/03_Iterative-Least-Likely-Class-Method.ipynb)

+Most functions are implemented in modules which are imported into the notebooks.
+The modules are:

+- `dataset` - Datset functions
+- `helper` - Contains functions which are used by all attack methods
+- `fgsm` - FGSM attack specific functions
+- `bim`- BIM attack specific functions
+- `illm`- ILLM attack specific functions

+The functions are explained in the following sections.

 To follow along with the implementations we recommend to clone the [repository](https://github.com/daved01/Adversarial_Examples) and download the data from Kaggle.